qwerinope/myPyScripts/massFileConverter/README.md

 # cvfiles.py

-Iterates all files in a given directory and utilizes [ffmpeg](https://ffmpeg.org) to transform all files into a different file format.
+Iterates through all files in a given directory and utilizes [ffmpeg](https://ffmpeg.org) to transform all files into a different file format.

 You'll need no additional libraries, every part of this script uses python3 built-ins.
 You will however need ffmpeg.
 Make sure ffmpeg is in `$PATH`.
 If you're not sure, run `ffmpeg` from a new shell/terminal.
 If it responds `command not found` you have either not installed it properly or at all.